plone/training/angular.rst

 Creating pure frontend applications to publish Plone-managed information rather than customizing the Plone web interface has several benefits:

-- those web sites look better and fit the expectations of nowaday visitors and customers,
+- those web sites look better and fit the expectations of today's visitors and customers,
 - they are faster and can easily work offline, which makes them more suitable for mobile,
 - frontend development is more approachable than Plone development, and a constantly growing amount of web developers master this kind of technology.